onnx/onnx/docs/Operators.md

 ### <a name="ArgMax"></a><a name="argmax">**ArgMax**</a>

   Computes the indices of the max elements of the input tensor's element along the provided axis.
 The resulted tensor has the same rank as the input if keepdims equal 1.
   If keepdims equal 0, then the resulted tensor have the reduced dimension pruned.
+  If select_last_index is True (default False), the index of the last occurence of the max is selected if the max appears more than once in the input.
   The type of the output tensor is integer.

 #### Version

-This version of the operator has been available since version 11 of the default ONNX operator set.
+This version of the operator has been available since version 12 of the default ONNX operator set.

-Other versions of this operator: <a href="Changelog.md#ArgMax-1">ArgMax-1</a>
+Other versions of this operator: <a href="Changelog.md#ArgMax-1">ArgMax-1</a>, <a href="Changelog.md#ArgMax-11">ArgMax-11</a>

 #### Attributes